PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 This propagation changes no child, nested result, shared context, call order, cleanup timing, surrounding retained result, summary, guard, dependency, public behavior, or TensorFlow isolation.

+The layout-recovery prefix selects nineteen ordered slots.
+Three slots are lowerer callbacks and can themselves return heterogeneous nested tuples: the boundary BatchMatMul/unary cluster, pre-Concat cleanup, and channel-shuffle/ Gather cluster.
+The phase runner already obtains the complete ordered tuple from `run_recovery_invocations()`, but currently discards it.

+Strict characterization selects
+`_layout_pass_set_2_layout_recovery_prefix_results` for the sole direct lowerer call.
+It freezes every instrumented result identity, the shared `LayoutRecoveryContext`, the QLinear/pre-add boundary, the absence of a consumer, and the independent nested selection as the first attention-prefix callback.
+The tuple must remain observation-only because individual children can perform cleanup that is not represented by a positive rewrite counter.